google-github-actions/get-gke-credentials/README.md

     for generating the Connect Gateway endpoint.
 This only applies if "use_connect_gateway" is true.
 Defaults to auto discovery if empty.

+-   `quota_project_id` - (Optional) Project ID from which to pull quota.
+The caller must have `serviceusage.services.use` permission on the project.
+If unspecified, this defaults to the project of the authenticated principle.
+    This is an advanced setting, most users should leave this blank.

 ## Outputs

 - Exports env var `KUBECONFIG` which is set to the generated `kubeconfig` file path.